 Provision of Services

-The Responsible Entity and the Service Provider are required to begin providing the required services no later than one month following approval of the Resident Services Plan and Resident Services Schedule.
+The Responsible Entity and the Service Provider are required to begin providing service hours beginning with initial occupancy. the required services no later than one month following approval of the Resident Services Plan and Resident Services Schedule.

 Monitoring